Lenses

 At The Grid, we use lenses as a conceptual framework to organize data that's relevant to different user needs.
 Think of lenses as different perspectives or filters through which you can view Web3 data, similar to how a camera lens focuses on specific subjects.

-The Grid currently organizes data through eight primary lenses:
+The Grid currently organizes data through twelve primary lenses:

 How Lenses Work: A Practical Example